 How Does Your Garden Grow?

-The coronavirus lockdown has been in place for ten days now, forcing families with children, adolescents, pets and singles to get creative to alleviate the boredom.
+The coronavirus lockdown has been in place for almost two weeks now, forcing families with children, adolescents, pets and singles to get creative to alleviate the boredom.

 A few days ago the Edeen Nature Centre and Garden Centre got together and came up with a novel way to make being stuck in the house a little bit more bearable and a lot more enjoyable for everyone.